 So jot down a few notes about what your current customers are like.
 You may find that there is a commonality that can help narrow down on a particular interest.

-There is a lot that can be learned just by studying your competitors.
+There is much that can be learned just by studying your competitors.
 If you’re in business, you’re in a competition.
 There’s no question about that.

 So what is different from your competitors than your company?
 What makes their customers choose them?
 In addition, what are their customers like?